Greg Ratajik

 Titles included Lead Programmer, Systems Architect, Senior Systems Architect, and Chief Architect.

-• R&D into a web-based loan system, using ASP, VB, Microsoft DNA/MSMQ/MTS, COM+, and SQL Server 7.
+• Development of a web-based loan system.
 This prototype system was used to explore a new way of doing web technology at Affinity, and served as the template for future web development projects.
+(ASP, VB, Microsoft DNA/MSMQ/MTS, COM+, SQL)

-• Development of an eCommerce product for closed-loop decisioning, using Visual C++ 6.0, MFC, ISAPI, and UDB.
+• Development of an eCommerce product for closed-loop decisioning.
 I was the lead Architect and developer on this small, three man team.
 We successfully built this B2B system, leveraging the existing lending system, allowing third-parties to obtain loan decisions via the internet.
+(C++, MFC)

 • Development and deployment of a distributed, high-volume printing system.
-Used COM/DCOM, ATL, MFC, and Visual C++ 6.0.
+(COM/DCOM, ATL, MFC, Visual C++ 6.0.)

 • Development Lead and Senior Architect for the Citibank project.
-Developed a workflow sub-system using C++, ISAPI, and ODBC.
+Developed a workflow sub-system.
 Also managed the project, with a total of six team leads and 32 people reporting to me.
+(C++, ISAPI, ODBC)

 8/1993 - 10/1995, Lead Programmer